soir20/processing-mode-template/README.md

 * `sentence` - a short description of your mode
 * `paragraph` - a long description of your mode
 * `version` - an integer representing the current version of your mode.
 This template populates this field automatically.
 * `prettyVersion` - the display version of your mode.
-This template replaces this field automatically with the value of `release` in build.properties.
+This template replaces this field with the value of `release` in build.properties automatically.
 * `lastUpdated` - the epoch time in milliseconds when you last updated your mode.
 This template populates this field automatically.
 * `minRevision` - minimum Processing [revision](https://raw.githubusercontent.com/processing/processing/master/build/shared/revisions.txt) that this mode will work on. `0246` is Processing 3.0.0.
 * `maxRevision` - maximum Processing [revision](https://raw.githubusercontent.com/processing/processing/master/build/shared/revisions.txt) that this mode will work on.
 Unless you know of a specific version that breaks this mode, set this to `0` to indicate no upper bound.